izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 \textrm{CGLMP} + 3(\delta+\gamma) \leq 5.
 \end{equation}

-Having obtained a concrete proposal for a CGLMP-LF inequality, we need to carefully check all strategies to verify the LF bound.
+Having obtained a concrete proposal for a CGLMP-LF inequality, we can carefully check all strategies to verify the LF bound.
 We do so numerically using MATLAB code found in Appendix B.3.
 It is discovered that the LF bound on our new inequality is $5$, as expected.
 The next step is to see if quantum mechanics is able to violate this bound.
 Luckily it is - the quantum bound is $5.8971>5$.

-Using the rank method, we see the dimension of the face of our polytope is only $37$ (not $47$); therefore this inequality is not a facet of the LF polytope.
+Using the rank method, we see the dimension of the face of our polytope is only $37$ (not $47$ which is the dimension of the entire LF polytope); therefore this inequality is not a facet of the LF polytope.
 Is there anything we can do to locate a related facet inequality?
 We have a point outside the CGLMP-LF polytope (i.e. the quantum violation of our new inequality).
 This brings up the possibility of using linear programming and various forms of robustness to rotate our non-facet inequality and find the facet inequality it lies above.
+We ideally want a facet inequality because it is the tightest representation of a polytope.

 One potential criticism of our work so far is that we have found the maximum quantum violation assuming the quantum set is equal to the second level of the NPA hierarchy [@Navascues2008].
 This is not strictly true as the NPA hierarchy provides an outer bound for the quantum set - there could be a gap between the two.
 We are unlikely to run into problems as the second level of the NPA hierarchy is typically an extremely good approximation to the quantum set.
 However, to be absolutely certain, we will find an explicit quantum measurement scheme which achieves the bound using a see-saw technique.
 This is implemented by code in Appendix B.3.
 Ultimately it is found that we can achieve the quantum bound $5.8971$ with a state that is locally unitarily equivalent to the maximally entangled state in qubit basis,